gammu/gammu/docs/manual/smsd/config.rst

     The number of seconds between testing for received SMSes, when the phone is busy sending SMSes.
-Normally a test for received SMSes is done every CommTimeout seconds and after each sent SMS.
+Normally a test for received SMSes is done every :config:option:`CommTimeout` seconds and after each sent SMS.

     Default is 0 (not used).